goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `toggle()`

-Toggles a treasury setting on and off.
+Toggles a group setting on and off.

-- symbol `treasury_symbol`: the treasury to change.
+- symbol `treasury_symbol`: the group to change.

 - name `setting_name`: the name of the setting to toggle.